OVER 50% OF NORTH AMERICAN ANIMALS SUFFER FROM THIS FATAL AND EASILY AVOIDABLE DISEASE

 Companion animal obesity is alarmingly prevalent in today’s society.
 Aside from its serious side effects, obesity can be fatal.
 Companion animal obesity does not happen overnight.
 It takes years to create.
 However, obesity is easily reversible and even preventable altogether.
 With so much education on the subject, why is companion animal obesity so common?

 Perhaps most commonly, many humans mistake feeding for love.
 Because our furry friends find feeding time to be so exciting, we often associate their happiness with food.
 By over-feeding our animal friends, we are not helping them.
 In fact we are often shortening their lives and time with us!
 Even more hazardous to their health, humans will feed animals ‘people’ food.
 While some ‘people’ food is beneficial to animals such as whole meats and steamed veggies, most table foods cause serious health problems for companion animals.
 The digestive systems of cats and dogs (and parrots, horses and hamsters) are not wired for all of the fatty, saturated, sugary, starchy foods that many humans consume.
 These rich ingredients cause many painful organ imbalances such as pancreatitis, diabetes, kidney or liver failure, UTI’s, bladder crystals, several types of cancer and more.
-Though it may take some discipline on our part, dissociating food and love is the best way to keep our beloved furry ones healthy!
+Though it may take some discipline on our part, dissociating food from love is the best way to keep our beloved furry ones healthy!